gysagsohn/T1A3---Terminal-Application/README.md

             except ValueError:
                 print("Invalid input.
 Please enter numbers only.")
     ```

+I have also added a function called is_truck_registered to provide additional error handling if the user tries to input details of a truck that is already in the register.
+I basically wanted to run the check based on rego.
+So I created a function:

+    ```python
+    def is_truck_registered(file_name, truck_rego):
+        #Check if a truck registration is already in the registry
+        with open(file_name, "r") as f:
+            reader = csv.reader(f)
+            for row in reader:
+                if truck_rego == row[0]:
+                    return True
+        return False

+    # Check if the truck is already registered
+    if is_truck_registered(file_name, truck_rego):
+        print(f"Error: Truck with registration {truck_rego} is already in the registry.") return
+    ```
 # Function - View Truck Registry
 Just needed to add a simple function to provide the user with the option to view the information they have added.
 Please see below for code: